alanRizzo/trustar/README.md

 `python main.py`

- If you want to redirects the output of the script to output.txt, run:
+ If you want to redirects the output of the script to filename.txt, run:

+`python main.py --output filename`

+ It is possible to pass other options to the CLI.

-`python main.py > output.txt`
+`python main.py --help`

 ## Question 5